nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 }
 ```

-We now know what the data model we want to implement looks like.
+:book: We now know what the data model we want to implement looks like.
+Let's code!

-### 2.1.2 Creating a route
+### 2.1.2 Creating an API route

-In order to map URLS in our API (eg. `/movie`) to a piece of code we need to define a _route_.
+:book: In order to map URLs in our API (eg. `/movie`) to a piece of code we need to define a _route_.
 A _route_ in Express consists of a method (`GET`, `POST`, etc.) and a URL (eg. `/movie`) and a function that handles a request and a response parameter.

 :pencil2: Open up `routes.js` inside the `/src/backend` folder.

-Notice that we already have a route defined:
+:bulb: Notice that we already have a route defined:

 ```javascript
 router.get('/helloworld', async (req, res) => {